 |Country:||United Kingdom (UK)|

-Specific aroma descriptors include mild, wood, grass, and mint
+Fuggle hops have aroma descriptors that include mild, wood, grass, and mint.

 These are the common ranges that we've seen with Fuggle hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

-Some popular beer styles that make use of the Fuggle hop include English Ale, American Pale Ale & Lambics.
+Some popular beer styles that make use of the Fuggle hop include English Ale, American Pale Ale, Lambics, Brown Ale & Stout.

 Fuggle Hop Substitutions

 Unfortunately, there is no lupulin powder version of the Fuggle hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop variety in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.